Marcial Arbiza: Education

-Club career
+Career

 His sports career began in France during the Spanish Civil War in the ranks of the modest AS Hautmont team, where he would share a dressing room with Sabino Aguirre, another Basque player.
 He was pivotal in helping the club to go from regional competitions to Ligue 2.
 In 1933 they faced a team from Budapest (MTK Budapest FC), which was practically the finalist team of the 1938 World Cup, and Arbiza scored to help his side to a victory, slotting it past Rudi Hiden, one of the great goalkeepers of that time, with a goal that was not only applauded from the stands, but described as fabulous by the French press.
 He eventually drew the attention of Excelsior AC of Roubaix, which he joined in 1939.

 With the outbreak of World War II, he returned to Irun together with his wife and two children, with the supposed interest of playing for Real Sociedad, although he ultimately ended up signing for Real Unión, who at the time was struggling to stay in the Second División.
 At the town's border, he was arrested for political reasons, specifically under the accusation of having avoided enlistment, when shells whistled on this side of the Pyrenees.
 He was then taken prisoner to the Workers Battalion located in the Miranda de Ebro concentration camp, a pure euphemism under which conditions of slavery in concentration camps, systematic mistreatment, and countless humiliations were hidden.